avilabiel/blackjack-cli/README.md

 9. Improve the CLI view with [Ink](https://www.npmjs.com/package/ink)
 10. Finish the REST implementation
 11. Players can login and set their nickname
+12. Apply Github CICD to ensure our tests are passing on every push (to `main` or PRs)

 ## How to contribute